Yves Guillemot

 Yves Guillemot (/'iːv giːmoʊ/ eev-_-gee-MOH; born 21 July 1960) is a French businessman who co-founded Ubisoft with his brothers Claude, Michel, Gérard and Christian in March 1986.
-He currently serves as the company's chairman and CEO.
+He serves as the company's chairman and CEO.

 Early life

 Yves Guillemot grew up in a small village in Brittany.
 Guillemot's parents owned a farming business, where he and his brothers provided support in accounting, shipping, and delivery.
 As the business declined with challenging profit margins, he and his brothers looked for ways to diversify.
-Guillemot's older brother found some success selling compact disc audio.
+Guillemot's older brother Claude found some success selling compact disc audio.
 Where the family business was selling chemicals and parts to farmers, they also began selling computers, which soon included game software.
 When they realized that their French supplier was charging them twice the cost of what they could find in the United Kingdom, they started a mail order video games business in 1984.
 The mail order business grew quickly.
 In time, they were distributing games to retail stores, who were eager to acquire games at a more reasonable cost.